smucclaw/documentation/docs/returning-keywords.rst

 Other statements really do lie at the border of constitutive and regulative rules, and need to be unpacked.

-Qualifying Rules
+Compliance Rules
 ^^^^^^^^^^^^^^^^

-"No vehicle may be operated whose road tax is not properly paid up" sounds like a regulative rule, but it actually unpacks to three rules: a constitutive, a regulative, and a *qualifying* rule.
+"No vehicle may be operated whose road tax is not properly paid up" sounds like a regulative rule, but it actually unpacks to three rules: a constitutive, a regulative, and a *compliance* rule.

 Why?
 Because in an uncommon case, a vehicle owner could counter: "oh, that car doesn't get driven, the engine's been taken out and I'm